RuthUlloa/RuthUlloa.github.io/README.md

 **SCRUM Master**

 - Key contributor forming successfully a new team.
-Helping in critical phases as forming and storming.
-Bolstering team strengths in the norming phase and supporting to increase team pace in the performing phase.
+Helping in critical phases as forming and storming, as result, the team was able to performance and produce quality results in a few weeks.

 ## Skills